Riley-Py/UWaterloo-Work/MSE 261/Cash Flow Analysis.md

 	- *Asset price drops* - value falls below margin requirements
 	- *Margin call* - broker demands additional funds to cover losses
 	- *Liquidation* - position forcibly closed if funds are not added promptly

+## What is Cash Flow?
+- Cash moving in and out of a business at a specific point in time -